 Bachelor of Biology, Diploma of Sustainable Livelihoods, Diploma of Soil Science, Graduate Diploma of Education (secondary), currently studying master of science (sustainable regional development)

-Pauline is a biologist with a specialisation in botany, soil science and sustainable livelihoods.
-After migrating to Australia, Pauline became a horticulturist and environmental educator.
+Paulina is a biologist with a specialisation in botany, soil science and sustainable livelihoods.
+After migrating to Australia, Paulina became a horticulturist and environmental educator.
 She has participated in the ANGAIR committee of management in 2010 and has assisted with estuary monitoring with the Corangamite Catchment Management Authority since 2013.
-Pauline is currently studying toward a masters in Sustainable Regional Development and enjoys trail running and mountain biking.
+Paulina is currently studying toward a masters in Sustainable Regional Development and enjoys trail running and mountain biking.